-Yes you can make the iconic smaller, sweeter and denser real Montreal bagel with a larger hole at home.
+Yes, you can make the iconic smaller, sweeter and denser real Montreal bagel with a larger hole at home.
+A bagel made any other way is just not a real bagel!

 Baking bread is so perfect.
 I keep saying I need to bake more bread and I am always intimidated at the though so I keep putting off.
 No more as I will be popping one out of the oven every month from now on.
 Each month there is a chosen ingredient or theme.
 For July we were asked to make a Jewish bread and there was not even a doubt in my mind what I would make: a Montreal Bagel!